PabloMansanet/HierophantMod/mechanics.md

      3 (4).

 ## Flagellation (cost 1 skill, uncommon)
-   * Add 2 wounds to your hand and gain 12 (18) piety.
+   * Add 2 wounds to your hand and gain 10 (15) piety.

 ## Pristine Soul (cost 2 (1) skill, rare)
    * Set your Piety and Block to the highest of the two values.

 ## Prophecy (cost 0 skill, uncommon)
-   * Put the highest cost card from your draw pile in your hand.
+   * Reorder your draw pile in decreasing cost order.
+Exhaust.
-   * Enhanced: highest cost card from you draw pile and from your discard pile.
+   * Enhanced: Shuffle your discard pile into your draw pile, then reorder it in decreasing cost order.
+Exhaust.

 ## Doomsaying (cost 0 skill, uncommon)
-   * Discard the top two (four) card of your draw pile.
+   * Discard the top two (four) cards of your draw pile.
 Gain energy equal to the highest energy cost among them.

 ## Prayer (cost X skill, uncommon)
    * Play the highest cost card among the top X (X+1) cards of your draw pile.

-## Divination (cost 1 (0) skill, rare)
-   * Draw.
-If it's not among the lowest, keep going.

 ## Repentance (cost 1 skill, uncommon)
    * Exhaust (no exhaust) Gain Piety equal to twice the piety lost this combat.

 ## Secret Stash (cost 1 skill, uncommon)
    * Ethereal.
 Hoard 14 (20).

+## Levitation (cost 4 (3) skill, uncommon)
+   * Tithe.
+   * Gain 1 intangible.
+   * Exhaust.

 ## Bulky Chest (cost 0 skill, rare)
    * Unplayable.
 Hoard 30 (50).
 When you draw it, lose 1 energy.